nishant34/SRNS/README.md

 ```
 test.py file will be uploaded soon for generating results using saved model weights and evaluating them.

-Visualisations for novel view synthesis will also be uloaded soon along with few shot reconstruction.
+Visualisations for novel view synthesis will also be uploaded soon along with few shot reconstruction.